awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-charts.md

 # Chart Reference for Amazon Pinpoint Analytics<a name="analytics-charts"></a>

-The **Analytics** pages on the Amazon Pinpoint console provide overviews of key metrics as well as dashboards that provide details about campaigns, demographics, funnels, usage, revenue, and more\.
+The **Analytics** pages on the Amazon Pinpoint console provide overviews of key metrics\.
+They also provide dashboards that give details about campaigns, demographics, funnels, usage, revenue, and more\.
 You can filter these dashboards by date for further analysis\.
-You can also filter some dashboards by other attributes, such as event or channel\.
+You can also filter some dashboards by other attributes, such as event or channel attributes\.

 **Topics**
 + [Endpoints and Users in Amazon Pinpoint Analytics](#analytics-endpoints-users)